1. Introduction, Preliminaries, and Caveats:

 Elkins Park, PA 19027

 With three greater Delaware Valley area locations, QuietMind’s approach combines near-infrared light treatment with neurofeedback.
-Their innovative practice offers clinical treatment of ABI and other neurological conditions, as well as on-going clinical trials of their hybrid therapy for both age-related memory decline, and for Parkinson’s disease.
+Their innovative practice offers clinical treatment of ABI and other neurological conditions, as well as ongoing clinical trials of their hybrid therapy for both age-related memory decline, and Parkinson’s disease.
 They are currently recruiting patients for clinical trials.
 There is no fee for trial participants, who may undertake the therapies at home via computer.
 They are also a distributor of Vielight Products.

 Two highly experienced, licensed Acupuncturists who use transcranial LED therapies to help treat ABI (PTSD, stroke, dementia, etc.)